weDevsOfficial/tail-react/src/Components/Button/README.md

 - Primary Styles:

-  - `primary:fill`: Primary button with a solid background.
+  - `primary:fill`: Primary button with a solid background and hover effects
-  - `primary:outline`: Primary button with a border and transparent background.
+  - `primary:outline`: Primary button with a border and transparent background
-  - `primary:link`: Primary button styled as a link with no background.
+  - `primary:link`: Primary button styled as a link with no background

 - Secondary Styles:

-  - `secondary:fill`: Secondary button with a solid background.
+  - `secondary:fill`: Secondary button with a solid background
-  - `secondary:outline`: Secondary button with a border and transparent background.
+  - `secondary:outline`: Secondary button with a border and transparent background
-  - `secondary:link`: Secondary button styled as a link with no background.
+  - `secondary:link`: Secondary button styled as a link with no background

 - Danger Styles:
-  - `danger:fill`: Danger button with a solid background.
+  - `danger:fill`: Danger button with a solid background
-  - `danger:outline`: Danger button with a border and transparent background.
+  - `danger:outline`: Danger button with a border and transparent background
-  - `danger:link`: Danger button styled as a link with no background.
+  - `danger:link`: Danger button styled as a link with no background

+## Dark Mode Support

+The Button component includes built-in dark mode support through Tailwind CSS's dark mode classes.
+The styles automatically adjust when dark mode is enabled in your application.

+## Accessibility

+The Button component follows accessibility best practices:

+- Uses semantic HTML elements
+- Maintains proper focus states
+- Disables interaction when the `disabled` prop is true
+- Provides visual feedback during loading states

 ## Customization

-You can customize the appearance and behavior of the `Button` component by adjusting the `Styles` object or adding custom CSS classes to the `className` prop.
+You can customize the appearance and behavior of the `Button` component by:

-Please note that this documentation assumes you have set up your project with React and Tailwind CSS properly.
+1. Using the provided props to configure the button
+2. Adding custom CSS classes through the `className` prop
+3. Extending the `Styles` object in your theme configuration

 For further customization and integration with your application, refer to the official documentation of React and Tailwind CSS.